-Adams Dairy Bank was founded on the cusp of the largest financial collapse in 70 years, yet despite the devastating economic times, Adams Dairy Bank was able to build a strong foundation.
-In Adams Dairy Bank’s early years, the economic situations of many Americans were shaky.
-Businesses and consumers were tightening their budgets, reeling from the effects of the financial crisis.
-Banks were struggling for stability and making cuts.
+The bank was founded on the cusp of the largest financial collapse in 70 years and built a strong foundation despite devastating economic times.
+In Adams Dairy Bank’s early years, the economic situation of this country and its citizens was shaky.
+Businesses and consumers tightened their budgets while reeling from the effects of the financial crisis.
+Banks struggled for stability and made cuts.
 Large and small banks started charging fees for what had traditionally been free services.
 Many institutions sacrificed customer service to retain profits.
-Thankfully, a new breed of banks developed to counter the depersonalization of banking and to reestablish relationship-banking across America.
-Blue Springs is home to a young and successful example of this developing trend.
+In reaction to this trend a new breed of banks developed to counter the depersonalization of banking and to reestablish relationship banking across America.
+Blue Springs is home to a young and successful example of this developing banking counterculture.

-Adams Dairy Bank, which recently celebrated its sixth birthday, provides an “udderly fun” banking experience.
-While over 50 U.S. banks failed in 2012, Adams Dairy Bank added customer service representatives, served thousands of hot dogs to Blue Springs residents, and gave hundreds of hours of service to the local community—all while consistently increasing profits.
-The bank’s reputation for real and individualized customer support and community service is unparalleled in the local Blue Springs area.
-This success did not come easily, however.
+Adams Dairy Bank, which recently celebrated its seventh birthday, grew up to provide an “udderly fun” banking experience.
+While over 50 U.S. banks failed in 2012, Adams Dairy Bank added customer service representatives, served thousands of hot dogs to Blue Springs residents, and gave hundreds of hours of service to the local community all while continually increasing profits.
+The bank’s reputation for individualized customer support and community service is unparalleled in the local Blue Springs area and a national rarity.
+However, this success did not come easily.

 The Founding of Adams Dairy Bank

-Adams Dairy Bank became Federal Deposit Insurance Corporation (FDIC) chartered on January 3, 2008, but its story begins over a year before.
+Adams Dairy Bank gained its Federal Deposit Insurance Corporation (FDIC) charter on January 3, 2008, but its story begins over a year before.
 In 2006, George W. Bush was halfway through his second term, Herm Edwards had just taken over the Chiefs, over 55,000 people called Blue Springs home, and the idea for Adams Dairy Bank was conceived.

-“There was two to three times the number of banking locations in Lee’s Summit as in Blue Springs.
-Lee’s Summit isn’t that much bigger,” said David Chinnery, President and CEO.
+“There were two to three times the number of banking locations in Lee’s Summit as in Blue Springs.
+Lee’s Summit wasn’t that much bigger,” said David Chinnery, President, CEO and founder.
 Blue Springs was heavily invested in its high schools, youth athletics, scouting, and community, but no bank existed to match those priorities.